Kneser graphs are Hamiltonian

 For any $x\in X_{n,k}$ we define $x^t:=f^t(x)$ \marginpar{$x^t$} for all $t\geq 0$, and we refer to the parameter~$t$ as \emph{time}.
 We let $g^t$ be the bijection defined in~\eqref{eq:g} between the sets~$\Gamma(x^{t-1})$ and~$\Gamma(x^t)$.
 Furthermore, for any $\gamma\in\Gamma(x)=\Gamma(x^0)$ we define $\gamma^0:=\gamma$ and \marginpar{$\gamma^t$} $\gamma^t:=g^t(\gamma^{t-1})$ for~$t\geq 1$.

-To describe the movement of gliders over time correctly, we need to take into account that faster gliders may overtake slower gliders; see Figure~\ref{fig:ct}.
+Recall that~$g^t$ preserves the speeds of all gliders, so $v(\gamma^t)=v(\gamma^0)=v(\gamma)$ for all $\gamma\in\Gamma(x)$ and $t\geq 0$.
+However, to describe the movement of gliders, i.e., the change of positions~$s(\gamma^t)$, over time correctly, we need to take into account that faster gliders may overtake slower gliders; see Figure~\ref{fig:ct}.
 An overtaking happens in two steps, namely first the slower glider is trapped by the faster glider (see the step $t-1\rightarrow t$ in the figure), and later the slower glider is released again, i.e., it is not trapped anymore by the faster glider (see the step $t\rightarrow t+1$ in the figure).
 Note that these two steps need not happen directly consecutively, as in between both gliders may get trapped temporarily by an even faster glider.

-Formally, we consider the equivalence classes of gliders defined in~\eqref{eq:equiv-classes}, namely gliders that differ by multiples of~$n$. \marginpar{get trapped/} \marginpar{released} We say that \emph{$[\gamma']$ gets trapped by~$[\gamma]$ in step~$t$}, if there are representatives $\tgamma'\in[\gamma']$ and $\tgamma\in[\gamma]$ such that $\tgamma'^{t-1}$ is not trapped by $\tgamma^{t-1}$ in $x^{t-1}$ and $\tgamma'^t$ is trapped by $\tgamma^t$ in~$x^t$.
-Similarly, we say that \emph{$[\gamma']$ gets released by~$[\gamma]$ in step~$t$}, if there are representatives $\tgamma'\in[\gamma']$ and $\tgamma\in[\gamma]$ such that $\tgamma'^{t-1}$ is trapped by $\tgamma^{t-1}$ in $x^{t-1}$ and $\tgamma'^t$ is not trapped by $\tgamma^t$ in~$x^t$.
+Formally, we consider the equivalence classes of gliders defined in~\eqref{eq:equiv-classes}, namely gliders that differ by multiples of~$n$. \marginpar{get trapped/} \marginpar{released} We say that \emph{$[\gamma']$ gets trapped by~$[\gamma]$ in step~$t$}, if there are representatives $\gammatilde'\in[\gamma']$ and $\gammatilde\in[\gamma]$ such that $\gammatilde'^{t-1}$ is not trapped by $\gammatilde^{t-1}$ in $x^{t-1}$ and $\gammatilde'^t$ is trapped by $\gammatilde^t$ in~$x^t$.
+Similarly, we say that \emph{$[\gamma']$ gets released by~$[\gamma]$ in step~$t$}, if there are representatives $\gammatilde'\in[\gamma']$ and $\gammatilde\in[\gamma]$ such that $\gammatilde'^{t-1}$ is trapped by $\gammatilde^{t-1}$ in $x^{t-1}$ and $\gammatilde'^t$ is not trapped by $\gammatilde^t$ in~$x^t$.